bytecodealliance/javy/README.md

 After all the dependencies are installed, run `make profile=release`.
 You should now have access to the executable in `target/release/javy`

+Alternatively you can run `make profile=release && cargo install --path crates/cli`.
+After running the previous command you'll have a global installation of the executable.

 #### Compiling to WebAssembly

 You can create a WebAssembly binary from JavaScript by: